Get Higher User Acceptance in New Software Implementation Process

 When aligning sales, marketing and accounting into an integrated system, it is practical to work with one group at a time.
 Focus on adjusting the new software to all departments at an allotted time, considering their requirements and necessary data to be inserted.

-You might even want to create a KPI tracking dashboard to gain a quick overview of the implementation process.
+You might even want to create a KPI dashboard to gain a quick overview of the implementation process.

 Use the following points as a guideline for compiling your personal software implementation plan.